 It’s a pumpkin celebration.
 Here are some other wonderful pumpkin recipes for you to enjoy.

-- Easy, Healthy Pumpkin Recipes You’ll Love (this is a roundup of some of my favorites!)
+- Easy, Healthy Pumpkin Recipes You’ll Love – a roundup of our favorite pumpkin recipes

 Helpful Tips for this Pumpkin Minestrone